docmcfly/send_mail/README.md

 # send_mail
 Typo3 extension

+# description
-With this extension can write typo3 frontend users emails without to publish the email address.
+With this extension typo3 frontend users can write emails without publishing the email address.